This page will house all my 3D-printed files that I share for personal use. You can download the STP files and 3D print them yourself.

 Print Settings:

-As normal, Use your printer’s best settings, I use ABS.
+As usual, use your printer’s best settings.
+I use ABS.
 All Parts need sanding after printing.
-Make sure everything is nice and rounded and nothing to snag the fabric
+Make sure everything is nice and rounded, and nothing is going to snag the fabric

 • Angle and Circle Templates: Solid, Iron top